 Sexual misconduct - policies - training - reports - biennial summits - advisory committee.
 The act requires each institution of higher education (institution) to adopt, periodically review, and update a policy on sexual misconduct (policy).
 The act establishes minimum requirements for the policies, including reporting options, procedures for investigations and adjudications, and protections for involved persons.
 Institutions shall promote the policy by posting information on their websites and annually distributing the policy and information.

 Institutions are required to provide training on awareness and prevention of sexual misconduct, the policy, and resources available to discuss such misconduct.

-The bill requires institutions to report to the department of higher education (department) on their policies and training, and the department shall post the reports on its website and report to the general assembly during its SMART Act hearing.
+The act requires institutions to report to the department of higher education (department) on their policies and training, and the department shall post the reports on its website and report to the general assembly during its SMART Act hearing.

-The bill creates a sexual misconduct advisory committee to make recommendations to the general assembly and institutions on sexual misconduct policies at institutions following the promulgation of new federal rules by the federal department of education and annually thereafter.
+The act creates a sexual misconduct advisory committee to make recommendations to the general assembly and institutions on sexual misconduct policies at institutions following the promulgation of new federal rules by the federal department of education and annually thereafter.

-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)